Title (JP/NA): Dragon Marked For Death

 The Good: Unique and dazzling art style, beautiful 2D sprites and pixel art, fantastic soundtrack, interesting world.

-The Bad: The game is balanced solely for multiplayer, making single play a tedious, unfeasible and masochistic mess.
-Multiplayer play is not good enough to justify this, and two of the four characters are clearly less useful than the others.
+The Bad: The game is balanced solely for multiplayer, making solo play a tedious, unfeasible and masochistic mess.
+Multiplayer is not good enough to justify this, and two of the four characters are clearly less useful than the others.

 Conclusion: Dragon Marked For Death has good ideas, but fails to execute them satisfyingly.
 Thankfully most issues stem from balance, which might be easily patched in the future.